 To get involved with the eXtended Reality Collaborative, reach out to us at firstname.lastname@example.org.
 Lets start the conversations.

 Professor Eleanor Gates-Stuart

-Andrew is a Professional Leader of the XRC, lecturer, co-director of the Australian International Animation Festival (AIAF), Visual Effects Producer & Supervisor, Adobe Certified Expert (ACE), international judge, Autodesk Certified Maya Instructor, with relevant degrees in creative industries.
+Andrew is a Professional Leader of the XRC, lecturer in Animation and Visual Effects, co-director of the Australian International Animation Festival (AIAF), Visual Effects Producer & Supervisor, Adobe Certified Expert (ACE), international judge, Autodesk Certified Maya Instructor, with relevant degrees in creative industries.